-Physicians providing abortion care respect these ethical duties by engaging in patient-centered counseling, providing patients with information about risks, benefits, and pregnancy options, and ultimately empowering patients to make decisions informed by both medical science and their lived experiences.71
+Physicians providing abortion care respect these ethical duties by engaging in patient-centered counseling, providing patients with information about risks, benefits, and pregnancy options, and ultimately empowering patients to make decisions informed by both medical science and their lived experiences.76

-Iowa's six-week ban pits physicians' interests against those of their patients.
+Iowa's six-week ban pits physicians' ability to practice medicine against the interests of their patients.
 If a physician concludes that an abortion is medically advisable, the principles of beneficence and non-maleficence require the physician to recommend that course of treatment.
 And if a patient decides that an abortion is the best course of action, those principles require the physician to provide, or refer the patient for, that care.
-But Section 146C.2, with its limited exceptions, prohibits physicians from providing that treatment and exposes physicians to significant penalties if they do.
+But Section 146E.2, with its limited exceptions, prohibits physicians from providing that treatment and exposes physicians to significant penalties if they do.
 It therefore places physicians at the ethical impasse of choosing between providing the best available medical care and risking substantial penalties or protecting themselves personally.
 This dilemma challenges the very core of the Hippocratic Oath: "Do no harm."